 Duke neurosurgeon initiates first-in-human studies of cell therapy for epilepsy

-In 2024, Derek Southwell, MD, PhD is the recipient of the NIH Director’s New Innovator Award — only the fifth such award given to a neurosurgeon.
+In 2024, Southwell receives the NIH Director’s New Innovator Award — only the fifth such award given to a neurosurgeon.
+The grant will fund his project, “Exploring cortical inhibitory circuit design in the human brain."

 2024